ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 #### Command Options and Lifecycle events

-Commands can also accept options, which allow users to pass parameters when executing the command.
+Commands can also accept options.
+Options allow you to pass parameters at the time of executing a particular command.
 Options are defined within the command object.

 ```javascript
 this.commands = {